 You could argue that we should only do this when we hit a floor below us.
 But actually we also want to move to the contact position if we hit a floor from below or if we hit a wall from the side.
 There is one important thing here that is often a cause for problems: We assume that the character at its previous position is indeed collision free.
 You would expect this but this is not always the case.
 A mistake that is often made is that when the character has an animated image, also the collision mask changes in every step.
 This could mean that the new image at the previous location still causes a collision.
-So you better make sure that the character has one collision mask (see also in the next section).
+So you better make sure that the character has one collision mask.
+Fortunately, from version 8.0 on, Game Maker default gives all images in an animated sprite the same collision mask.
+However, when switching image, the problem can still occur; see also the next section.

 Finally we have to let the character jump when the up arrow key is pressed.
 But this must only happen when the character is currently on the floor.
 So we first test whether the position below the character creates a collision and, if so, set the vertical speed e.g. to -10.
-You might have to play a bit with the vale of 10 for the vertical speed and the value of 0.5 for the gravity to get the motion you want.
+You might have to play a bit with the value of 10 for the vertical speed and the value of 0.5 for the gravity to get the motion you want.